-For organizations that have their on-premise data center and would prefer streaming their webcasts on their on-premise network, VIDIZMO offers a live streaming option here as well.
+For organizations that have their on-premise data center and would prefer streaming their webcasts on their on-premise network, VIDIZMO offers an on-premise live streaming option as well.
 VIDIZMO also provides eCDN caching for internal viewers behind the firewall.

 Backup Live Stream